 File a Personal Injury Lawsuit

-As an injured passenger in Kansas City, you may also have the option of filing a personal injury lawsuit.
+As an injured passenger in a Kansas City car accident, you may also have the option of filing a personal injury lawsuit.
 A lawsuit may be in your best interests if an insurance company denies your claim or refuses to offer a fair settlement for your injuries.
 File a civil lawsuit with help from a car accident lawyer to make sure you meet all the requirements.
 You may have grounds to file a claim against both drivers in a two-car accident if they both contributed to the crash.